Get Schooled

 The net price is an amount of money that a student pays to attend a college in a single academic year after subtracting any scholarships or grants they receive.

 This type of federal student loan is taken out by a parent or legal guardian on your behalf to help you pay for college.
-Parent PLUS loans typically must be repaid in full.
+Parent PLUS Loans must be repaid in full.

 Private loans